 USAID Presents ‘Women Artisans of Central Asia: A Lookbook Journey’

-Tashkent, Uzbekistan, December 20, 2023 – The U.S. Agency for International Development (USAID) is officially launching the ‘Women Artisans of Central Asia: A Lookbook Journey’ digital and print publication.
+Almaty, Kazakhstan, December 22, 2023 – The U.S. Agency for International Development (USAID) is officially launching the ‘Women Artisans of Central Asia: A Lookbook Journey’ digital and print publication.
 This compilation features stunning items produced by 50 Central Asian women artisans of Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan, showcasing their remarkable craftsmanship to the world, and opening new commercial opportunities for their businesses.

 Since the Lookbook is digitally accessible worldwide, it will enable the featured craftspeople to grow their respective businesses on a global scale – increasing awareness and appreciation of their craft both locally and internationally.